Golf course next to the new Quality Hotel & Resort Frösö Park just west of Östersund

 Lake Storsjön is Sweden’s fifth largest lake with an area of 456 km2.
 Lake Storsjön is the home of the Storsjö Monster, first mentioned in a legend written down in 1635, and today there are more than 200 witness reports from 500 people who claim to have seen the Storsjö Monster.

 Frösön is Lake Storsjön’s largest island.
 It is situated just west of Östersund.
 On Frösön there are several viewpoints where you can enjoy magnificent views on clear days: for example, from the Frösö Tower on the Östberget mountain and from the Frösö Church.
 There is also a zoo on Frösön.
-If you like golf, there is an impressive course next to the new Quality Hotel & Resort Frösö Park.
+If you like golf, there is an impressive course next to the new Quality Hotel & Resort Frösö Park (see photo on the top of this page).
 The hotel is expanding and adding new acitivities and adventures all the time.
 Now you can even take race driving lessons on the race track nearby, even on ice.

 How to get to Jämtland